Nursing Schools in Michigan - 2020 Rankings

 The Nursing Simulation Laboratory, on the first and second floors of the William S. White Building, sports four fully equipped hospital rooms, an eight-bay health assessment area, and computerized manikins so that students can learn fundamental clinical skills in a safe environment.
 Nursing students have opportunities to participate in international service-learning experiences in the Dominican Republic, Kenya, and Cambodia.
 Clinical rotations take place in a variety of health care facilities throughout Flint and nearby cities such as Detroit; clinical partners include Genesys Regional Medical Center Health Park, Hurley Medical Center, McLaren Health Care, and John D. Dingell VA Medical Center.

 Nursing students at UM-Flint may be eligible for one of eight nursing-specific scholarships

 .
 Additionally, the university itself administers a number of institutional scholarships through its Office of Financial Aid.
-Students may also be eligible for needs-based federal grants and loans, depending upon the information they submit in their FAFSA forms.
+Like with most other nursing schools in MI, students here too may be eligible for need-based federal grants and loans, depending upon the information they submit in their FAFSA forms.